by Starsky Hutch 76

 [(*) Editor’s note: See “The Day the Cheering Stopped,” Superman Annual #10 (1984).]

-“A hilt, actually,” Superwoman said.
+“A hilt, actually,” Superwoman clarified.

 “What?”

 “Currently, it’s just a hilt.
-When Superman encountered it last, it attempted to embue him with god-like omnipotence — and even tried to make him one with creation.
+When Superman encountered it last, it attempted to imbue him with god-like omnipotence — and even tried to make him one with creation.
 It was more than he could handle, and he rejected it.
 All that was left of it after the encounter was the hilt.”

 “Will it be enough to help him?”
 Supergirl asked.